johnc13b/React-Portfolio/README.md

 ## Description

-A React based build of my portfolio.
+An updated coding portfolio built with React to display experience and works from both past and present.
+This is an example of an evolving personal and professional portfolio.

 Deployed URL: https://johnc13b.github.io/React-Portfolio/

 ## Framework